 Every instruction I of the input source is assigned an integer variable I.pos defining where the instruction is placed in the output code.
 To get a unique program order in the output, we require $\{I.pos\}I$ to be mutually distinct.
-Further, to maintain functional
+Further, to maintain functional correctness, consumers must come after producers: If instruction J consumes output O produced by instruction I - that is, we have an edge I $\xrightarrow{\circ}$ J in the computational flow graph - then I.pos < J.pos.

-4.4 Correctness/Architecture constraints: Register Allocation
+3.4 Correctness/Architecture constraints: Register Allocation

 For every instruction I, every output O of I, and every possible register R that I can use for O, we assign a Boolean variable alloc(I,O,R) indicating whether the instruction I uses register R for the output O. In analogy with the operation of out-of-order microarchitectures, we call this process register renaming.
 In contrast to out-of-order microarchitectures, however, simultaneous input/output arguments are not subject to register renaming as we need to preserve the architectural constraint that input and output use the same register.
 For those arguments, we use the notation alloc(I,O,R) as a shorthand for alloc(K,U,R), where K,U is the transitively computed source of O, with U being a pure output (not merely an input/output).
-For example, if I is an MLA in a {MUL; MLA; ...; MLA} chain and O is the accumulator, we would always go back to the initial MUL which made the choice for which register to use for the accumulator.
+For example, if I is an MLA in a {MUL; MLA; ...; MLA} chain and O is the accumulator, we'd always go back to the initial MUL which made the choice for which register to use for the accumulator.
 Finally, note that the input source's choice of registers is irrelevant for register renaming - it is only used initially to construct the computational flow graph from the source.

-Multiple constraints need to be satisfied: First, for the uniqueness of register renaming, we require that for fixed I and O, exactly one Boolean variable in $\{alloc(I,O,R)\}R$ is set.
+Multiple constraints need to be satisfied: First, for the uniqueness of register renaming, we require that for fixed I and O, exactly one Boolean variable in $\{alloc(I, O, R)\}R$ is set.
 Second, for functional correctness, we need to express that in between a register being produced and consumed, no other instruction uses the register for register renaming.
-We model this as a disjointness constraint as follows: First, for any instruction I and any output or input/output O, we add an interval $[I \stackrel{\circ}{\to}]$ starting at I.pos, and bound its endpoint below by J.pos for any $I \stackrel{\circ}{\to} J$ , as well as by I.pos + 1 (in case O has no consumers).
-For any choice of output register R, we then add a copy $[I \stackrel{\circ}{\to}]R$ of $[I \stackrel{\circ}{\to}]$ as a conditional interval constrained by alloc(I,O,R).
-Functional correctness then requires that for any R, the set of conditional intervals $\{[I \stackrel{\circ}{\to}]R\}{I,O}$ is non-overlapping.
+We model this as a disjointness constraint as follows: First, for any instruction I and any output or input/output O, we add an interval $[I \xrightarrow{\circ}]$ starting at I.pos, and bound its endpoint below by J.pos for any I \xrightarrow{\circ} J, as well as by I.pos + 1 (in case O has no consumers).
+For any choice of output register R, we then add a copy $[I \xrightarrow{\circ}]R$ of $[I \xrightarrow{\circ}]$ as a conditional interval constrained by alloc(I,O,R).
+Functional correctness then requires that for any R, the set of conditional intervals $\{[I \xrightarrow{\circ}]R\}{I,O}$ is non-overlapping.